 Artem Naida graduated from the School of Computer Technology and moved straight into a part-time contract with the employer he did a virtual internship with.
-Right after that, he landed a full-time job with the opportunity to move up the ladder.
+Right after that, he landed a full-time job with another company with the opportunity to move up the ladder.

-Artem came to George Brown after completing a university degree so he could get hands-on experience.
-He completed a virtual work placement in the summer of 2020 with a company in Alberta.
+Artem came to George Brown so he could get hands-on experience after completing a university degree.
+He completed a virtual work placement in the summer of 2020 with Soteria 120, a company in Alberta.
 The experience proved to be a big success.
-His employer, Soteria 120, raved about the quality of our students’ work, and Artem launched his career.
+His employer raved about the quality of the work, and Artem launched his career.

 “If I didn’t have this opportunity, I think I’d still be looking for work,” Artem said.
 “I graduated from university in 2018 and it took me until this work integrated learning opportunity to find any work in the field.
 This definitely gave me what I needed.”